Yuzu Fruit: What Is It, Health Benefits, How To Eat, And Side Effects

 Image: Shutterstock

-The yuzu fruit is a citrus fruit that looks like a small grapefruit (diameter 2-3 inches) with thick yellow, uneven skin.
-The fruit is extremely aromatic but sourer than other citrus fruits.
+This is a citrus fruit that looks like a small grapefruit (diameter 2-3 inches) with thick yellow, uneven skin.
+The yuzu fruit is extremely aromatic but sourer than other citrus fruits.
 It can be yellow or green based on its degree of ripeness.
 This fruit is highly nutritious and low in calories.

 Kristin Gillespie, RD, says, “Yuzu fruit contains only 20 calories per fruit, and nutrients like fiber, sodium, magnesium, manganese, and vitamin C.” Yuzu (also called Yuza) is rich in antioxidants and carotenoids, flavonoids, and limonoids and has several health benefits (1), (2).